-Teen Art Connect (TAC) is a career exploration program that brings together high school students from diverse backgrounds for a year-long paid internship at the Contemporary Jewish Museum.
+Teen Art Connect (TAC) is a job training program that brings together high school students from diverse backgrounds for a year-round paid internship exploring culture through art at The Contemporary Jewish Museum.

-TACs provide Museum visitors with fun & educational experiences and help make the Museum a vibrant place for teens.
+TACs provide Museum visitors with fun & educational experiences and help make the Museum a vibrant place for visitors of all agaes.
 TACs will:

 - Learn about the Museum’s exhibitions and architecture